This post may contain affiliate links. Please read my affiliate policy.

-This smoothie recipe is inspired by my favorite treats at Disney World—the Dole Whip.
-Along with being much healthier treat, it also works as a great weight gain smoothie for those needing to increase their calories.
+This high calorie smoothie recipe is inspired by my favorite treat at Disney World—the Dole Whip.

 How to Make a Weight Gain Smoothie

 When you need to gain weight, it can be difficult to get additional calories from regular meals.
-Adding a high calorie smoothie to your diet is a great option to maximize calorie intake.
-Drink a weight gain smoothie as a snack in-between meals to up your calorie intake.
+Adding a high-calorie smoothie to your diet is a great option to maximize calorie intake.
+Here’s how to make a smoothie in three steps:

-- Shake the can of coconut milk vigorously to combine the fat and the milk before opening and pouring into a measuring cup.
+- Shake the can of coconut milk vigorously to combine the fat and the milk before opening and pouring it into a measuring cup.
+If the contents are still a little separated when you open the can, whisk until the cream is well incorporated into the liquid.

 - Add all of the ingredients to the blender and blend until smooth and creamy.
-To thin the consistency, add more pineapple juice or filtered water.
+To thin the consistency, add a little more pineapple juice or filtered water.

-- Serve in a glass with a straw or spoon, depending how thick you made it.
+- Serve in a glass with a straw or spoon, depending on how thick you made it.

 Weight Gain Smoothie